cybertraining-dsc/reu2022/project/mnist_parameters.md

 $ cms set host='host'
 ```

-`'host'` is used to specify what type on device you're using.
+`'host'` is used to specify what type on device you are using.
 You can specify
-whether you're using a laptop or desktop and what operating system you're
+whether you are using a laptop or desktop and what operating system you are
 running on.
 For example:

 ```bash